 In our Junior High level, we focus on teaching students to find deeper meaning in the beliefs and practice of their faith.
-Effective communication skills along with creativity encourages and challenges the students to utilize their talents in projects, presentations and displays.
+Effective communication skills along with creativity encourage and challenge the students to utilize their talents in projects, presentations and displays.
 Science, Math and Social Studies emphasize note taking, critical and deductive thinking, organization, experimentation and further developing study skills, Classes are fully departmentalized.
-All students patriciate in STEM classes.
+STEM classes are included in science.